peli-pro/coldcard_address_generator/README.md

 ```
 node coldcard_address_generator.js
 ```
-This will generate recieve and change addresses.
+This will generate receive and change addresses.

 ## Testnet
 Testnet is not supported at this moment